-At the start of the autumn holidays, a real highlight beckons with the hunting weekend: the museum invites you to the hunting weekend on the area near the Viking houses.
-The fact that the settlers of Haithabu also went hunting was demonstrated by the slaughterhouse waste recovered from the port of Haithabu by archaeologists.
-Bones of red deer, wild boar and roe deer have been detected.
-In addition to meat, skins, antlers and sinews were sought-after raw materials that were processed into numerous objects.
+The hunting weekend is a real highlight on the site near the Viking houses.
+The fact that the settlers from Haithabu also went hunting is proven by the slaughterhouse waste recovered by archaeologists from the port of Haithabu: Bones of red deer, wild boar and roe deer were found.
+In addition to meat, hides, antlers and sinews were coveted raw materials that were processed into numerous objects.